Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Interactive workshops will provide students with opportunities to apply key concepts introduced in lectures, interpret oceanographic data, and illustrate and explore taught material with numerical problems.
+Interactive computer workshops will provide students with opportunities to apply key concepts introduced in lectures, develop coding, visualisation and data analysis skills, interpret oceanographic data, and illustrate and explore taught material.

-Directed research, supported by supplementary online material and activities, and wider reading of the scientific literature will support lecture material.
+Directed research, supported by supplementary online material and activities, and wider reading of the scientific literature will support the information received through lectures.
 Independent study will be guided through the use of these materials and access to key texts, library resources and online materials.
 Students will be encouraged to become more independent in their learning to develop key skills such as Active Learning, Goal Setting and Action Planning, Decision Making, and Initiative, which they will require at Levels 5 and 6.

 Reading Lists